 Among distinguished sociologists, William Henry Beveridge was a British economist and social reformer.
-William Henry Beveridge is well known for his 1942 report titled Social Insurance and Allied Services.
-Beveridge Report served as the basis for the post-World War II welfare state of the Labour government.
+William Henry Beveridge is well known for his 1942 report titled Social Insurance and Allied Services, and his report served as the basis for the post-World War II welfare state of the Labour government.
 The report recommended a national health service, social insurance and assistance, family allowances, and full-employment policies.
+The report to Parliament on Social Insurance and Allied Services was published in November 1942.
+It proposed that all people of working age should pay a weekly national insurance contribution.
+William Henry Beveridge argued that this system would provide a minimum standard of living "below which no one should be allowed to fall."

 William Henry Beveridge's works included: Unemployment: A Problem of Industry (1909), Planning Under Socialism (1936), Full Employment in a Free Society (1944), Pillars of Security (1948), Power and Influence (1953), and A Defence of Free Learning (1959).

-William Beveridge was considered an authority on unemployment insurance.
+Auguste Comte's ideas of a secular religion of humanity were a prominent influence in his household and would exert a lasting influence on Beveridge's thinking.
+Beveridge himself became a "materialist agnostic."
+William Henry Beveridge was considered an authority on unemployment insurance.
 Beveridge was Director of the London School of Economics and Political Science and was later elected Master of University College, Oxford.
-William Henry Beveridge was also a member of the Eugenics Society, a society which promoted methods to 'improve' the human race by controlling reproduction.